zdaarau/rdb/pkgdown/index.md

 # c2d: Download Data from the C2D Database, Which Covers Direct Democratic Votes Worldwide

-c2d provides functions to access the C2D Database (https://c2d.ch) from
-R. This database aims to record all direct democratic votes worldwide and is operated by the Swiss Centre for Democracy Studies Aarau (ZDA).
+c2d provides access to the C2D Database (https://c2d.ch) from R. This database aims to record all direct democratic votes worldwide and is operated by the Swiss Centre for Democracy Studies Aarau (ZDA).

 ## Installation